Six Days in Sturgis

 August 8-13, 2007 – My six days at the Sturgis Motorcycle Rally

-Arlen Ness 2 Bad 2 – the $500,000 bike DAY 4 – Saturday, August 11th… While most of my day was spent in the booth, I finally got a chance to check out the Arlen Ness $500,000 motorcycle featuring two engines and trick paint – wow.
+Arlen Ness 2 Bad 2 – the $500,000 bike DAY 4 – Saturday, August 11th… While most of my day was spent in the booth, I finally got to check out the Arlen Ness $500,000 motorcycle featuring two engines and trick paint – wow.
 A visit to Tough Customs left me wanting more.
 They build some highly-detailed works of art that look like they belong in art galleries and yet somehow scream to be ridden.
 The engraving on their custom copper bike is amazing.
 We’ll bring you more on these bikes soon.

 Sign Up For My Newsletter